 Within one school day after the student's removal, the principal, or another Lyncourt School administrator designated by the principal must notify the student's parent, in writing, that the student has been removed from class and why.
 The notice must also inform the parent that he or she has the right, upon request, to meet informally with the principal, supervisor, or the designated administrator to discuss the reasons for the removal and behavior modification(s) to remedy the cause for the removal.
-The written notice must be provided according to law and is reasonably calculated to assure receipt of the notice by the day after the student's removal at the last known address for the parent.
+The written notice must be provided by personal delivery, express mail delivery, or some other means that is reasonably calculated to assure receipt of the notice by the day after the student's removal at the last known address for the parent.
 Where possible, notice should also be provided by telephone if Lyncourt School has been provided with a telephone number(s) for the purpose of contacting parents.